Charlie Williams (American football)

-Charlie U. Williams (born February 2, 1972) is a former American football defensive back in the National Football League (NFL) for the Dallas Cowboys.
+Charlie U. Williams (born February 2, 1972) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at Bowling Green State University.

-Early years
+Early life

 Williams attended Henry Ford High School, where he played wide receiver and cornerback.
 In a game he had as a junior, he registered 8 receptions, 2 touchdowns and 2 interceptions.

 In his last two years he received All-city and All-public school league honors.
 He finished his high school career with 25 touchdowns and 12 interceptions.

 College career

 Williams accepted a football scholarship from Bowling Green State University, where he became one of the best special teams players in school history.
 As a redshirt freshman, he was a wide receiver on the scout team.
 The next year, he played mainly on special teams and had 3 blocked kicks.

 As a junior, he was a reserve wide receiver, until the last 2 games of the season when he was moved to nickelback.
 He posted 14 receptions for 192 yards, 12 tackles and 4 blocked kicks.

 In his last year, although he lined up in multiple positions, he was also named the starter at safety.
 He missed the last four games with a broken right forearm, registering 31 tackles, 2 passes defensed and one interception.
 He also contributed with 5 receptions for 62 yards and one blocked kick.
 Against the University of Cincinnati, he made 5 tackles, one pass defensed and a block punt that he returned 30 yards during a 38-0 win.
 Against Eastern Michigan University, he had 7 tackles and one interception in a 30-13 win.
 He finished his college career with 8 blocked kicks.